How Many Solar Panels Do You Need?

 Oversizing factorAdding more panels than the nominal inverter rating for maximum generation.Common in areas with lower sun hours; improves winter/spring productionProduction maximization

-Using a solar panel calculator to estimate daily energy needs
+Use a solar calculator to estimate daily energy needs

 StatePeak solar hours